 - 1 Open the bolt and eject any cartridge in the chamber.
-Leave the bolt in the rearward position with the action open. - 2 Look into the chamber to verify that it is unloaded. - 3 Push the magazine release button rearward and remove the magazine. - 4 With the chamber empty and the magazine removed, close the bolt and ensure the "safety" is in the on safe position. - 5 Strip all the cartridges from the magazine as explained below. - 6 Place the empty magazine into the rifle until it is retained by the magazine catch.
+Leave the bolt in the rearward position with the action open. - 2 Look into the chamber to verify that it is unloaded. - 3 Push the magazine release button rearward and remove the magazine. - 4 With the chamber empty and the magazine removed, close the bolt. - 5 Strip the cartridges from the magazine as explained below and insert the empty magazine into the magazine well of the rifle.